The definitive guide to

 ERP projects require heavy investments.
 To ensure they are worthwhile and justify them to the decision-makers, you must carefully consider how your business can benefit from implementing ERP.
 Here are some of the main ways ERP can bring a return on investment:

-Improved employee productivity and organizational efficiency
+Improved employee productivity & organizational efficiency

 due to routine tasks automation, duplicate work reduction, and creation of a single source of truth.

-Increased employee engagement and retention
+Increased employee engagement & retention

 due to freeing them up from mundane data-handling tasks.